Lednerb/bilberry-hugo-theme/v4/README.md

 - For any questions regarding a specific feature, or if you need help using or customizing the theme, use the **Questions & Answers** (**Q&A**) category.
 - To propose a new feature or any other improvements, use the **Ideas** category.
-- To showcase your blog or website powered by Bilberry theme, use the **Show and tell** category.
+- To showcase your blog or website powered by the Bilberry theme, use the **Show and tell** category.
-- For any other inquiries, please use the **General** type discussion.
+- Please use the **General** type discussion for any other inquiries.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->